-2.3.4 Product knowledge

-Brucks (1985) interpreted product knowledge as the awareness of particular product information by a consumer.
-Marks & Olson (1981) stated that product knowledge can be addressed as product-related information gathered in consumer memory, such as brand information, product information, features, evaluations, decision heuristics, and usage situations.
-The definition used in this study to describe product knowledge is the awareness of specific product information by the consumer about brands, products, attributes, assessment, heuristic decisions, and use situations.

-Product knowledge is important and has been examined in prior studies (Burton et al., 2009; Karimi, Papamicail & Holland, 2015).
+2.3.4 Product knowledge Brucks (1985) interpreted product knowledge as the consumer's awareness of particular product information.
+Marks & Olson (1981) stated that product knowledge could be addressed as product-related information gathered in consumer memory, such as brand information, product information, features, evaluations, decision heuristics, and usage situations.
+The definition used in this study to describe product knowledge is the consumer's awareness of specific product information about brands, products, attributes, assessment, heuristic decisions, and use situations.
+Product knowledge is essential and has been examined in prior studies (Burton et al., 2009; Karimi, Papamicail & Holland, 2015).
 For instance, a previous study by Karimi et al. (2015) studying the effect of product knowledge on the intention to purchase online found that online users with a high level of product knowledge would make faster purchase decisions than users with a low level of product knowledge.
-Burton et al. (2009) have shown that product knowledge has the greatest effect on consumer purchasing behaviour.
+Burton et al. (2009) have shown that product knowledge significantly affects consumer purchasing behavior.
 A study by Wang & Hazen (2016) came to find that product knowledge in the context of the refurbished product had a positive effect on purchase intention.
 Therefore, past studies show a positive relationship between product knowledge and the intention to purchase.